ChangwooBAE/changwooBAE.github.io/_posts/2025-04-13-surface_tension.md

 ## -- Origin of Surface Tension

-Although the term surface tension first appears in middle school science textbooks under the Korean education curriculum, it is not explored again until university-level fluid mechanics or engineering courses.
-Yet, the surface tension
+The term surface tension first appears in textbooks during middle or high school and is familiar even to those with little interest in science.
+Everyone knows surface tension, but not everyone understands surface tension.

 {% include post_image.liquid
   filename="tension_molecule.jpg"